 When it comes to the cheaper Save Phace welding helmets, the Gen X series blows past the rest.
 Some features might be lacking compared to their other expensive helmets like the 40Vizl4.
 However, it has everything you need for any job at a really low price.

-To start with, the viewing area is about average coming in at 3.62" x 1.42".
-So it's not too big, but it's also not too small either.
-However, the Save Phace integrated an ADF into a 180-degree lens design.
-Plus it's the only helmet out of all of Save Phace's welding helmets to have an Optical Clarity of 1/1/1/1.
+To start with, the viewing area is about average coming in at 3.62″ x 1.42″.
+So it’s not too big, but it’s also not too small either.
+Plus it’s the only helmet out of all of Save Phace’s welding helmets to have an Optical Clarity of 1/1/1/1.
 For a helmet of this price, the view and clarity were surprisingly great, especially for the price.